Emilsivertsson/Stage-Oracle/README.md

       Run the following command in your terminal:\
       `docker run -d -p 1025:1025 -p 8025:8025 mailhog/mailhog`
     - You can access the Mailhog web interface at localhost:8025 to see the emails that are sent from the application.
+    - more info on Mailhog can be found at https://mailtrap.io/blog/mailhog-explained/#MailHog-features

 3. Clone this repository to your computer and open it in your IDE.
    - run the applications
    - The applications will run on localhost:8080 and localhost:8081
    - The applications use HTTP requests to communicate with each other, so make sure you start them both.

 ## Usage
 The APIs are used by the frontend application to manage productions and performers.